mission-liao/dingo/README.md

  - __private field in struct__: they are ignore by json/gob, but it's still possible to support them by providing customized marshaller and invoker. (please search 'ExampleCustomMarshaller' for details)

 ###Stateful Worker Functions
-> Dingo remembers things
+> Dingo Remembers things

 Wanna create a worker function with __states__?
 Two ways to did this in __Dingo__:
- - The [reflect](https://golang.org/pkg/reflect/) package allow us to invoke a method of struct, so you can create an App to hold every global and provide its method as worker functions.
+ - The [reflect](https://golang.org/pkg/reflect/) package allow us to invoke a method of struct, so you can initiate an instance of your struct to hold every global and provide its method as worker functions.
  - create a closure to enclose states or globals

 Refer to [Stateful Worker Functions](docs/guide/stateful_worker_function.md) for more details.